CA-APM/ca-apm-acc-api-scripts/README.md

 # Short Description

-This extension provides a suite of example scripts using the CA APM Command Center API for automating typical tasks.
+The CA APM Command Center API Scripts Java extension provides a suite of example scripts using the CA APM Command Center API for automating typical tasks.

 # Description

-This extension provides a suite of example scripts using the CA APM Command Center API for automating typical tasks.
+The CA APM Command Center API Scripts Java extension provides a suite of example scripts using the CA APM Command Center API for automating typical tasks.

 The extension `python-library-and-examples` contains a python wrapper library (`pyacc.py`) and associated sample scripts for alternative methods of writing APM Command Center utility scripts.

-For installation instructons, see the ReadMe.MD file.
+For installation instructions, see the README.md file.

-# License GUENTER IS THIS OK?
+# License
 [Apache License, Version 2.0, January 2004](http://www.apache.org/licenses/).

 # Prerequisites